barisbilen1/Portfolio-repo/README.md

 # Portfolio-repo

-This repo hosts the codes I wrote for Kaggle competitions, undergraduate studies, else.
+This repo hosts the codes I wrote for Kaggle competitions, undergraduate studies, etc.

 For other projects (mostly no coding involved), please see the following link: https://drive.google.com/drive/folders/1MffFfd9uwc4J2XrgjxzF9OyWximKZFdo?usp=sharing